 Jump to....
 What is it? ♦ What are the benefits? ♦ What subjects are needed? ♦ What are the minimum requirements? ♦ How is working at ADEK different to International Schools? ♦ Where will I live and work? ♦ How to apply?

 Hundreds of teachers are hired every year to work in government schools in Abu Dhabi.
 With the security of working in a government school and the salaries that are, on average, 25% higher than international schools in the region, making these some of the highest paying jobs in the region.
 Could you be one of them?

-We are accepting applications for the 2017 school year
+We are accepting applications for August 2018 start

 Interview Dates for August 2018 jobs

-The ADEC school reform project is ambitious and ground-breaking.
-Teachers working for ADEC will be a part of a one-of-a-kind transformation project to create a fully bilingual student population who are equally comfortable in both eastern and western contexts.
+The ADEK school reform project is ambitious and ground-breaking.
+Teachers working for ADEK will be a part of a one-of-a-kind transformation project to create a fully bilingual student population who are equally comfortable in both eastern and western contexts.

-*Note: No tax is paid on salary in Abu Dhabi.
+*Note: No tax is paid on salary in the UAE.
 Each teacher needs to check with their home government to determine its policy on foreign earned income.

 The intangible benefits are many including a deeper understanding and integration with the Emirati culture, and the knowledge that you have been involved in a once-in-a-lifetime school transformation project.